 A recipe by Melina Hammer

-- 1 c rock shrimp- 1 leek, white and light green parts- 1 small bunch collards or other hearty greens, rinsed, ends trimmed, stems cut from leaves- 1/4 tsp cayenne- 1/4 tsp freshly grated nutmeg- 1 jar Drifters Fish smoked salmon- 7-10 small potatoes, peeled and boiled until just tender
+- 1 c wild shrimp- 1 leek, white and light green parts- 1 small bunch collards or other hearty greens, rinsed, ends trimmed, stems cut from leaves- 1/4 tsp cayenne- 1/4 tsp freshly grated nutmeg- 1 jar Drifters Fish smoked salmon- 7-10 small potatoes, peeled and boiled until just tender

 - 2 cloves garlic, minced